How can we help?

 Note

-In conclusion, we will achieve the highest possible accuracy in the calculation of the current distribution and input impedance by using the Exact Kernel.
+In conclusion, we will achieve the highest possible accuracy in the calculation of the current distribution and antenna input impedance by using the Exact Kernel.

 Table of Contents